 There may be circumstances when it is in the best interest of the University to receive electronic funds in University bank accounts other than the deposit account typically used.
-Approval of deposits in other bank accounts not managed by the University's Cash Manager must be obtained from the University Controller prior to receipt.
+Approval of deposits in other bank accounts not managed by the University's Assistant Treasurer or designee must be obtained from the University Controller prior to receipt.
 Approval will be based on a compelling business need, departmental funding of any additional costs to the University, as well as adequate policies and procedures to safeguard the receipt and recording of the deposited funds.
-Any new accounts established must be approved by the Controller, Vice President for Business and Finance, Treasurer, or President.
+Any new accounts established must be approved by the Assistant Treasurer, Controller, Vice President for Business and Finance, Treasurer, or President.